milind-patel/indian_pincodes/README.md

 require "indian_pincodes"

-IndianPincodes.search('382480')
+IndianPincodes.search('382481')
 # => {:city=>"Ahmedabad HQ", :state=>"GUJARAT", :post_office=>"Nirnaynagar", :taluka_name=>"Ahmadabad City", :district_name=>"Ahmedabad", :head_office=>"Gandhinagar (Gujarat)", :sub_office=>"NA", :country=>"India"}
-# First run will take a while, as the yaml has to be loaded
+# First run will take a while, as the yaml has to be loaded.
 ```

 If you are using Rails, you can load the yaml file on app startup for production and staging.